 3. Utility companies require a physical address to associate with their records for electrical or telecommunications service.

 4. Mortgages, insurance companies, and other businesses and contractors may now require a physical address.

 *If your property is located within city limits in Akeley, Laporte, Nevis, or Park Rapids, you will need to contact your City Hall to obtain an address.

-To apply for a new address, please complete the application form which can be found here.
+To apply for a new address, complete one of the two options below-

 E911 Addressing Frequently Asked Questions: